martc55/Jbd2Solis/README.md

 I used another Nano and MCP2515 to read and check the CAN bus output on the serial monitor,
 his must be correct before connecting to the Solis inverter.
 You should see 6 packets of data every second, the 7th packet (0x305) only when connected to the inverter.

-SETUP ISSUES
-After setting up as “Pylon LV” the inverter displayed the SoC, Battery Voltage and Current OK, but it over charged.
-Had to change the Battery Overvoltage (I call it Charging Voltage) in the Control Parameter menu because it defaults to 60V.
-If you change it to 55.5V it will not charge to 100%, so I changed it to 57.5V.
-Also changed the Battery Undervoltage to 48V and Float Charge to 55.0V, no other changes to the Control Parameters.

 BATTERY SETUP AS “PYLON-LV”
 ![Solis_Displays](https://github.com/martc55/Jbd2Solis/assets/40126951/72230c43-53a4-4ea6-8636-18e93ebbea9f)